sonata-nfv/son-monitor-probe/sp_mon/README.md

-# son-service-platform-probe
+# Service platform probe
-Sonata's Service platform monitoring client is used in order to gather monitoring data from VM and containers which hosts sonatas servives and push them to monitoring server.
+[5GTango](http://5gtango.eu)/[Sonata](http://sonata-nfv.eu) service platform monitoring client is used in order to gather monitoring data from VM and containers which hosts sonatas servives and push them to monitoring server.

 Supported monitoring metrics are:
  * cpu usage